Geodesic complexity of homogeneous Riemannian manifolds: Non-existence results for geodesic motion planners

 then $\tilde\gamma,\tilde\gamma_n \in GM$ with $v(\tilde\gamma)=\xi$ and $v(\tilde\gamma_n)=\xi_n$ for each $n \geq n_1$.
 Since $(\gamma_n)_{n \in \NN}$ converges to $\gamma$ in the $C^0$-topology, it easily follows that $\lim_{n \to \infty} \tilde\gamma_n = \tilde\gamma$ in the $C^0$-topology as well.
 Thus, it follows from Case 1 that $\lim_{n \to \infty} \xi_n = \xi$, which obviously yields $\lim_{n \to \infty} v(\gamma_n)=v(\gamma)$. \end{proof}

-In the following proposition, we observe that the Euler class of a manifold can obstruct the existence of geodesic motion planners.
+In the following proposition, we observe that the Euler class of an oriented manifold can obstruct the existence of geodesic motion planners.

-\begin{prop} Let $(M,g)$ be a complete Riemannian manifold whose Euler class is non-vanishing.
+\begin{prop} Let $(M,g)$ be a complete oriented Riemannian manifold whose Euler class is non-vanishing.
 Let $f:M \to M$ be a continuous map with $f(p)\neq p$ for all $p \in M$.
-If $A\subset M \times M$ satisfies $\mathrm{graph} \; f \subset A$, then there will be no continuous geodesic motion planner on $A$. \end{prop} \begin{proof} We want to argue by contradiction and assume there exists a continuous geodesic motion planner $s:A \to GM$.
+If $A\subset M \times M$ satisfies $\mathrm{graph} \; f \subset A$, then there will be no continuous geodesic motion planner on $A$. \end{prop} \begin{proof} Assume by contradiction that there exists a continuous geodesic motion planner $s:A \to GM$.
 Then by Proposition \ref{PropVelocityCont} the map

-is a continuous vector field, where $v$ is again given as in Proposition \ref{PropVelocityCont}.
+is a continuous vector field, where $v$ is the velocity map.
 Since $f(p) \neq p$ for each $p$, the geodesic $s(p,f(p))$ is non-constant for all $p \in M$.
 Hence, $g(p)\neq 0$ for all $p \in M$.
 But such a vector field can not exist since the Euler class of $M$ is non-vanishing.
-Thus, such a geodesic motion planner does not exist. \end{proof}
+This shows the claim. \end{proof}